Pakaday/OSU-Cybersecurity-Project-1/README.md

 - The main advantage would be to automate and streamline multiple processes into one Ansible playbook rather than inputting the configurations manually into each configuration file.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc.
-- ...
+- Install docker.io
-- ...
+- Install pip3
+- Install Docker python module
+- Increased the available virtual memory
+- Download and launch a docker container running an Elk instance

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.